JulianChia/fashion_mnist/README.md

                  Create if nonexistant.
 Download any missing files. normalise - boolean: yes -> pixels RGB values [0,255] divided by 255. no  -> pixels RGB values [0,255].
-     flatten   - boolean: yes -> pixels of each image stored as 1D numpy array. no  -> pixels of each image stored as 2D numpy array. onehot    - boolean: yes -> labels stored as one-hot encoded numpy array. no  -> labels values used.
+     flatten   - boolean: yes -> pixels of all images stored as 2D numpy array. no  -> pixels of all images stored as 3D numpy array. onehot    - boolean: yes -> labels stored as one-hot encoded numpy array. no  -> labels values used.